remeh/mehstation/README.md

 ## Configuration

-To configure your mehstation, you can edit by yourself the created `database.db` file but the easiest solution is to use the dedicated tool [mehstation-config](https://github.com/remeh/mehstation-config).
+To configure your mehstation, you can edit by yourself the created `database.db` SQLite file but the easiest solution is to use the dedicated tool [mehstation-config](https://github.com/remeh/mehstation-config).

 ## Developer infos